ConservationPrioritization/Tasmania-Conservation-Prioritization/README.md

   </tr>
 </table>

 Among the thousand zones, 257 lock-in zones that have already been protected, and we aim to protect more zones under a progressively revealed budget uniformly ranges from 8700 to 9600.
-We implement scenario-wise optimization method, optimal prioritization method, heuristic prioritization method, forward-greedy method and backward-greedy method on this problem，and visulize the relative penalty of disconnectivity and shortfall for the later four methods over the first method as follows.
+We implement scenario-wise optimization method, optimal prioritization method, heuristic prioritization method and greedy method on this problem，and visulize the relative penalty of disconnectivity and shortfall for the later three methods over the first method as follows.

 <table align="center">
    <tr>